power-watt/notes/machine-learning-resources.md

   * Visualization
     * Making the processed data in human readable form - charts, graphs, and heat maps
 * Any part of the workflow could be considered "Data Science"
-* A data scientist is the same thing as an analyst but they don't want to be called an "analyst"
+* A data scientist is the same thing as an analyst but they doesn't want to be called an "analyst"
     * Maybe they have a background in STEM or maybe they don't

 ### Data Engineering
 * Maintaining the infrastructure and architecture of a system for other people to use
-* A data engineer is the same thing as an admin (System Admin or Database Admin) but don't want to be called an "admin"
+* A data engineer is the same thing as an admin (System Admin or Database Admin) but doesn't want to be called an "admin"